SeleniumHQ/selenium/py/docs/source/index.rst

 | **IRC**:  | **#selenium** channel on freenode                                                    |
 +-----------+--------------------------------------------------------------------------------------+

-Several browsers/drivers are supported (Firefox, Chrome, Internet Explorer, PhantomJS), as well as the Remote protocol.
+Several browsers/drivers are supported (Firefox, Chrome, Internet Explorer), as well as the Remote protocol.

 Supported Python Versions
 =========================